On Good Infinite Families of Toric Codes or the Lack Thereof: No Good Family

 \end{Definition}

 \begin{Proposition} Let $\{P_i\}$ be an infinite family of toric codes, and suppose the sequence $\{M(P_i)\}$ is unbounded.
-Then $\delta(P_i) \to 0$ as $i \to \infty$. \end{Proposition} \begin{proof} The proof of this follows from Proposition \ref{deltasubset} and the value of $\delta([0,1]^k).$ As usual, let us work over $\bb F_q.$
+Then if $\delta(P_i)$ converges, it converges to zero. \end{Proposition} \begin{proof} The proof of this follows from Proposition \ref{deltasubset} and the value of $\delta([0,1]^k).$ As usual, let us work over $\bb F_q.$

 Let $\epsilon > 0$ be arbitrary and consider a subsequence $\{P_{i_j}\}$ such that $M(P_{i_j}) \to \infty$ as $j \to \infty$.
 Since $M(P_{i_j}) \to \infty$, there exists an $N$ such that whenever $j \geq N$ (this exists because $0 \leq \frac{q-2}{q-1} < 1$).
 By the definition of $M$, there exists a unimodular affine transformation $A$ such that $A([0,1]^{M(P_{i_j})}) \subseteq P_{i_j}$.
 By Theorem \ref{thm:mindistBox}, we have that for all $j \geq N$